k-stz/picking-sticks/README.md

 changing the pixels displayed on the rectangle.

-The animation state is stored in each game-object as a slot containing an animation class object.
+The animation state is stored in each game-object::RECTANGLE as a slot containing an animation class object.

 The implementation uses a big texture and all we do is change which region of the texture will be read by a game-object rectangle.
 Check out an actual use case in the file